-Grocery apps can generally be divided into two categories.
-When you use a service such as Shipt or Instacart, you’re basically hiring someone to go to the grocery store for you.
-Services like Peapod, on the other hand, operate more like virtual grocery stores.
-They have their own inventory… you just don’t have to go to the store to get it.
+Grocery apps can generally be divided into a few different categories.
+When you use a service such as Instacart, you’re basically hiring someone to go to the grocery store and do your shopping for you.
+Services like Peapod operate more like virtual grocery stores.
+Walmart Grocery, on the other hand, is a pickup and delivery service offered by the brick-and-mortar store.
+They have their own inventory — you just don’t have to go to the store to get it.

 How it works: Instacart uses a team of local shoppers to procure grocery items from a variety of stores in your area.
 While you can shop at a number of major grocery chains, such as Mariano’s and Whole Foods, Instacart also has a feature that allows you to shop by recipe.
 You can schedule your deliveries in advance or order on-demand.

 Availability: Instacart delivers to a number of major cities in the United States, including Chicago, San Francisco, Houston, and New York.